michael-spengler/distributed-ledger-technology-hands-on-lecture/README.md

 This lecture offers the chance to explore the [Blockchain Technology as Distributed Ledger Technology](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/blob/main/blockchain-and-defi-basics/blockchain-basics.md).

-After your active participation you are able to [prototype key features](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/tree/main/blockchain-development) enabling new business models & sustainable public goods.
+After your active participation you can [prototype key features](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/tree/main/blockchain-development) for new business models & sustainable public goods.

 ## Exploration Goals